Kaïd Ahmed: Early life

 Born on March 17, 1921, at Tiaret, Si Ahmed was born into a family of small landowners installed in Sidi Belgacem.
-Sidi Belgacem is located in the town of Tagdempt not far from Mina and on lands of the former capital of Emir Abdelkader.
+Sidi Belgacem is located in the town of Tagdemt not far from Mina and on lands of the former capital of Emir Abdelkader.
 His father, a former communal guard was tortured and murdered by the French army in 1957 in Mostaganem.

 From a young age, Si Ahmed had the sense of a deeply committed leader with a strong spirit and a sense of responsibility and action.
 He continued his primary and secondary studies at Tiaret. he was made aware of the misdeeds of the colonial policy and the precarious state of Algerians that resulted.
 A man of action, he campaigned openly and realized very early on the situation of segregation suffered by the Algerian people.
 After completing his military service during World War II in 1939–45, he campaigned within UDMA.